The work life uprising

 We don’t stop living when we get to the office, or stop working when we leave.
-Consumers are demanding that brands offer propositions, products and spaces that fuse transition between work, dining and of course wellbeing.
+Consumers are demanding that brands offer propositions, products and space that fuse transition between work, dining and of course wellbeing.
 We explore how brands are accelerating this opportunity.

 The genuine desire to spend time away from traditional working environments is effecting how brands evolve their product, creating a rise in adaptable, smart, casual wear, such as Ted Baker’s transitional showerproof commuter suit, or the stylish Mahabis slipper ‘you can wear everywhere.’
 Brands are developing agile lifestyle propositions to surprise, delight and support consumes in their daily life on the move.

 It's influence reaches even further when the accessibility of the 24-hour digital age forces physical retail to compete on another level.
 Retail therapy is more about socialisation and not just the addition of a café: workshops, performance spaces and collaborative opportunities are all turning shopping into a bigger social experience, where like-minded people can merge work, life and play.

 Successful forward thinking brands are tailoring their brand proposition around agile lifestyles, or turning their retail experiences into culturally engaging hubs where extended dwell time evolves into increased spending and brand loyalty.

 Blue Mountain School

 Concept space fusing fashion, art, design and dining, putting leisurely exploration at the heart of the retail experience